 Many rehabbers think building permits sound like a hassle and an extra expense that cannot be afforded in their budget or schedule (this may be true).
 However, building codes and inspections ensure safe and professional building techniques and protect you and your potential buyers from safety risks and malpractice...and not to mention protect your financial investment in the property!

-Why get a building permit?
+Why get a building permit for my rehab project?

 There are many important reasons to obtain a building permit and get the required inspections for your rehab project: